-Disney have teamed up with Gameloft, the team behind huge mobile games like Asphalt to make Speedstorm.
-Gameloft have mainly produced mobile games during their time, but that's about to change this year with Speedstorm.
-Which consoles Speedstorm will be coming to isn't clear, but the Switch and PC are all but confirmed.
+Disney has teamed up with Gameloft, the team behind huge mobile games like Asphalt, to make Speedstorm.
+Gameloft have mainly produced mobile games during their time, but that will change this year.

 Disney describes Speedstorm as "a hero-based combat racing game featuring iconic Disney and Pixar heroes and villains".
 That's a great way to describe this game and what's more, the worlds of these characters will be playable as race tracks.

 We can also see that there will be a power-up system in the game.
 What power-ups will be available isn't clear, but from what we can see from screenshots, there is a shield, attacking sword, boost, and some sort of aggressive orange distortion area.

 Speedstorm has been confirmed to have online and local multiplayer modes.
 Crossplay is enabled too, so this will be great to play with friends whichever console they have.